ShubhamPalriwala/Kicks-Up-API/README.md

 I'd like to thank my Mentor [Ziyan Karmali](https://github.com/ZiyanK ) without whom this might have not been possible.

-In Postman use this [URL](https://kicksup.herokuapp.com/) to try all the requests.

 User Route  | Request Type | Function
 ------------- | -------------|---------